 SECTION 9.
 Additional Information.
 Nothing in this Disclosure Agreement shall be deemed to prevent the District from disseminating any other information, using the means of dissemination set forth in this Disclosure Agreement or any other means of communication, or including any other information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is required by this Disclosure Agreement.
-If the District chooses to include any information in any Annual Report or notice of a Listed Event, in addition to that which is prevent or notice of a Listed Event, in addition to that which is specifically required by this
+If the District chooses to include any information in any Annual Report or notice of a Listed Event, in addition to that which is prevent or notice of a Listed Event, in addition to that which is prevent or notice of a Listed Event, in addition to that which is prevent or notice of a Listed Event, in addition to that which is prevent or notice of a Listed Event, in addition to that which is prevent.